 Delpha Construction Co., Ltd. (the "Company") was incorporated in December 1960 with the approval of the Ministry of Economic Affairs.
-The Company and its subsidiaries (collectively, the "Group") primarily engaged in building commercial buildings by commissioning construction building companies, selling and leasing of public housing, development of specific professional areas, interior decoration, property rent/sale real estate agency, and the operation of and investment in related businesses.
+The Company primarily engaged in building commercial buildings by commissioning construction building companies, selling and leasing of public housing, development of specific professional areas, interior decoration, property rent/sale real estate agency, and the operation of and investment in related businesses.
 The Company's stocks were listed on the TWSE in 1995.
 And the address is registered at 16F, No. 460, Sec.
 5, Chenggong Rd., Neihu Dist., Taipei City.